17 November 2024

-I am pleased to share the following article from Sister Rachel Denton, Er Dio.
-Rachel is a good friend whose theology also "Does Christology from Below" and whose life is focused on him in the extraordinary ordinariness of hermitage life.
-I was lucky to have discovered this article in The Merton Journal last night after I posted Why I do Christology from Below.
-It stunned me and I wrote Rachel asking 1) how come she hadn't told me she had published this in The Merton Journal (Advent 2020) and 2) could we publish this article on this blog as well?
-I noted too, that I already knew we were on the same page theologically and eremitically, but I had no idea we were Sisters, maybe twin Sisters, in this sense too!!
-Rachel gave her permission, and I am ecstatic to be able to share it with readers here!
-I have been inviting other hermits to post here occasionally, so it is a joy to begin that practice (other than an occasional quote!) with. . .
+I am pleased to be able to post the following article from Sister Rachel Denton, Er Dio.
+Rachel is a good friend who also "does Christology from below;" her life is focused on Jesus in the extraordinary ordinariness of hermitage life.
+It was a blessing to have discovered this article in The Merton Journal last night after I posted Why I do Christology from Below.
+Rachel gave her permission to use this article, and I am ecstatic to share it with readers here!

 Some questions from the beginning of the penny catechism: